 The Velocity Risk Underwriters Program

 AmWins Brokerage is a specialty insurance distributor that assists mostly coastal commercial property owners in obtaining proper coverage.
-AmWins often funnels specific entities – including independent school districts, municipalities, and others – into the Velocity Program and other hand-picked insurance carriers.
-This puts these entities at risk of unknowingly being enrolled into an arbitration program that not only mandates the location of the arbitration but also limits the available potential damages and time period to bring a claim.
+AmWins often funnels specific entities – including independent school districts, municipalities, and others – into the Velocity Program and into the plans of other hand-picked insurance carriers.
+This puts these entities at risk of unknowingly being enrolled into an arbitration program that not only mandates the location of the arbitration but also limits the potential available damages and the timeframe within which one can bring a claim.

 Insurance arbitration clauses can put unsuspecting commercial property owners at a disadvantage when it comes to claims disputes.
 These clauses work in favor of the insurer by contractually binding the policyholder to unfavorable and unfair arbitration terms.
-In these cases, the team at Raizner Law can help.
+In these cases, the team at Raizner Slania can help.
 We’ve worked with many commercial policyholders who have been taken advantage of by their insurers.
-If your insurance claim has been wrongfully delayed, denied, or grossly underpaid contact us today to see how we can best assist with your claim.
+Contact us today to see how we can best assist with your claim.